-The save lines cumulative and save lines emissivity commands use the same line array so both commands cannot be used in the same calculation.
+The save lines zone cumulative and save lines emissivity commands can now be used in the same calculation.

-16.68.3 Save line data
+16.69.3 Save line data

 This saves some atomic data for all lines included in the line transfer arrays.
 It can be used to generate a table listing many lines and their atomic parameters.
 The code will stop after the data have been saved since it is left in a disturbed state.